boranova/Advanced-Solidity-Crowdsale/README.md

 You don't need to hardcode the decimals, however since most use-cases match Ethereum's default, you may do so.

-Simply fill in the `PupperCoin.sol` file with this [starter code](../Starter-Code/PupperCoin.sol), which contains the complete contract you'll need to work with in the Crowdsale.

 #### PupperCoinCrowdsale

-Leverage the [Crowdsale](../Starter-Code/Crowdsale.sol) starter code, saving the file in Remix as `Crowdsale.sol`.

 You will need to bootstrap the contract by inheriting the following OpenZeppelin contracts: